Rockwarbler

 The rockwarbler (Origma solitaria), is a bird in the family Acanthizidae.
-It is the only bird species endemic to the state of New South Wales in Australia.
+It is the only bird species endemic to the mainland of the state of New South Wales in Australia.

 Taxonomy and systematics

-English artist and naturalist John Lewin described the rockwarbler in 1808.
-For many years it was the only member of its genus until genetic work showed that it was related to two species of mousewarblers from New Guinea.
+The rockwarbler was described and illustrated in 1808 by the English artist and naturalist John Lewin under the binomial name Sylvia solitaria.
+For many years it was the only member of the genus Origma until genetic work showed that it was related to two species of mousewarblers from New Guinea.
 The rockwarbler diverged from the common ancestor of the other two species around 9 million years ago.
 Rockwarbler has been designated the official name by the International Ornithologists' Union (IOC).
 Common names also include cataract-bird, cave-bird, origma, rock-robin, and sandstone robin.
 A former common name, hanging dick, came about from its nest, which hangs suspended in a cave.
 It has no subspecies.

 Description

 The rockwarbler is 14 cm in length and weighs around 14 g, with predominantly dark grey-brown plumage, darker wings and more red-brown underparts, cinnamon-tinged face and forehead, and whitish throat.
 Its tail is black.
 Adult males and females have similar plumage.
 Juveniles have duller and paler plumage than the adult, with a reddish tint to the throat, and a greyer chin.
 It can be distinguished from the pilotbird by its smaller size and head, white throat patch, and square tail.

 Its main call is a repeated shrill chis-sick, given during the breeding season–though they may also give a tid-ed-dee.
 Its contact call is rasping and smooth.
 The alarm call is similar to the contact call, but a single note.
 Its scold call is a chatter similar to that of scrubwrens.
 They are accomplished mimics, and will replicate the calls of numerous other birds, including scrubwrens, white-eared honeyeaters, grey butcherbirds, eastern spinebills, rufous whistlers and more.